davide-aloi/wp1_2_roast/README.md

 The goal of these analyses is to establish whether there is a relationship between single-subject electric field (E-field) magnitudes generated with the [ROAST](https://github.com/andypotatohy/roast#5-outputs-of-roast-software) pipeline (Huang et al., 2019) and changes in effective connectivity within the motor network, derived using DCM and parametric empirical bayes (PEB).

 The two analyses are:
 1) Correlation analysis between current density - medians and max values - in the motor cortex (M1) and Thalamus (Th), and self- / between-connectivities, as derived from the DCM. e.g. Indahlastari et al. (2021).
-At the moment I am correlating current density measures only with DCM measures derived from the contrast pre vs post Day-1 anodal only.
-However, I should also correlate those current density measures with DCM measures derived from the contrast pre vs post Day-1 sham.
-I expect to find correlations between e-field measures and DCM measures for the anodal condition but not for sham.
+At the moment I am correlating current density measures with DCM measures derived from the contrast pre vs post Day-1 anodal and pre vs post Day-1 sham.

-2) Pattern-recognition analysis using support vector machine (SVM) learning algorithm on MRI-derived tDCS current models to provide classification of tDCS treatment response (as reflected by increased M1-TH or TH-M1 connectivity or whatever other measure we decide). e.g. Albizu et al. (2020).
-The question here is: can we classify people who had an increase in thalamo-cortical connectivity using features from the MRI-current models?  --> I still have to do this part!
+2) Pattern-recognition analysis using support vector machine (SVM) learning algorithm on MRI-derived tDCS current models to provide classification of tDCS treatment response, as reflected by increased M1-TH or TH-M1 connectivity (or whatever other measure we decide). e.g. Albizu et al. (2020).
+The question is: can we classify people who had an increase in thalamo-cortical connectivity using features from the MRI-current models?  --> Working on this part!

-NB: The two analyses require similar preprocessing steps.

 ## Steps with respective scripts
 NB.
 I am working on the WP2A dataset only at the moment.
 The dataset has 22 folders (one per participant), each containing a T1 and a T2 scan.